SWGAide Help - Test Bench

 Empty a slot — right-click a filled resource slot to empty it.

-These are displayed in the same order as they are listed in the schematics export from SWGCraft.org.
-Report flaws and corrections at
+These are displayed in the same order as they are listed in the schematics export from SWGAide.com.
+Report flaws and corrections in

 Results correspond to the merged experimental groups at The Laboratory, but just one per unique combination of required stats and weights.